 previously submitted through NursingCAS.

-3. Proof of licensure as an RN, if not already submitted at time of application
+3. RN licensure information, if not already submitted at time of application

 4. A background check, as directed by the School of Nursing, with favorable results